Lawyers for Uninsured and Underinsured Motorist Accidents in North Carolina

 There is no obligation and you won’t pay any attorney fees unless we win your case and you receive compensation.
 Call 1-800-525-7111 and let an experienced North Carolina car accident lawyer at Riddle & Brantley help.

 The North Carolina DMV requires all auto owners to have liability insurance on their auto policies.
 Additionally, North Carolina law mandates that all cars with NC registration must be covered under North Carolina liability insurance.
-Unfortunately, North Carolina does not accept other states’ auto insurance policies under the statute.
+Unfortunately, North Carolina does not accept other states’ auto insurance policies under state law.
 This law is to ensure that negligent parties can compensate injured individuals after an accident.

-However, in some cases the injuries sustained by innocent parties are more severe than the minimum coverage allows for, or, even worse, the negligent driver may not have any insurance coverage on his vehicle.
-In these situations, you may be able to file under your own auto insurance policy’s uninsured or underinsured (UM/UIM) coverage.
+You may notice that these minimum limits seem low.
+Depending on the severity of an accident, $30,000 may not be enough to cover a victim’s medical expenses, lost income, and pain and suffering.
+In some cases, the injuries sustained by innocent parties are more severe than this minimum coverage allows for, or, even worse, the negligent driver may not have any insurance coverage on his vehicle.
+Treatment and rehabilitation costs for injuries like broken bones, traumatic brain injuries, and life-saving surgeries can easily surpass tens of thousands of dollars.
+Fortunately, if you are a victim of a serious car accident, you may be able to file under your own auto insurance policy’s uninsured or underinsured coverage if available on your insurance policy.

-- Uninsured coverage is used when the at-fault driver does not have any auto insurance policy
+- Uninsured coverage (UM) is used when the at-fault driver does not have any auto insurance policy

-- Underinsured coverage is used when damages exceed the at-fault driver’s policy limits.
+- Underinsured coverage (UIM) is used when damages exceed the at-fault driver’s policy limits.

-For more than 35 years, we have represented clients throughout the entire state of North Carolina.
+Riddle & Brantley’s car accident attorneys have more than 220 years of combined experience in representing clients in UM/UIM claims across the state of North Carolina.
 We offer FREE, no-obligation consultations and work on a contingency basis, which means we don’t get paid unless you do.

 For a FREE consultation with an experienced uninsured driver attorney serving North Carolina, please call 1-800-525-7111 or complete the fast and convenient form below.